go-clang/bootstrap/README.md

 # License

-This project, like all go-clang projects, is licensed under a BSD-3 license which can be found in the [LICENSE file](https://github.com/go-clang/license/blob/master/LICENSE) in [go-clang's license repository](https://github.com/go-clang/license)
+This project, like all go-clang projects, is licensed under a BSD-3 license which can be found in the [LICENSE](/LICENSE).